Phobay Kutu-Akoi

-Phobay Kutu-Akoi (born 3 December 1987 in Monrovia, Liberia) is a Liberian athlete who competes in sprinting events.
+Phobay Kutu-Akoi (born 3 December 1987) is a Liberian athlete who competes in sprinting events.
 She represented her country in the 100 metres at the 2012 Summer Olympics.
 She was the flag bearer of Liberia during the opening ceremony.
 She also competed at the 2011 Outdoor World Championships in Daegu, South Korea and at the 2016 Indoor World Championships in Portland, Oregon.